isomerpages/moe-unitypri/_info-hub/School Safety.md

 title: School Safety
 permalink: /parents-matters/Information/School-Safety/permalink/
 description: ""
+variant: markdown
 ---
 Safety and security in our school is of paramount concern.
 We urge all parents to observe the following to keep the school safe for your child:

 **a.
 Vehicular/ Pedestrian Access and Road Safety**
 *  Extend graciousness and respect to our Security Guards who have the duty to keep the school secure.
 *  Be a considerate and safe road user.
 Do not stop your vehicle illegally, leave them unattended by the side of the road or obstruct traffic especially during peak school hours.
-*  To reduce traffic congestion within the school compound, use the nearby HDB driveways near Block 670 as quick drop-off & pick-up points for your child.
+*  To reduce traffic congestion within the school compound, use the nearby HDB driveways near Block 670 as quick drop-off &amp; pick-up points for your child.
 In consideration of the residents, please do not park and wait there.
 *  Heed traffic rules and drive slowly within the vicinity of the school.
 *  As with all good habits, foster road safety practices from an early age for your child.
 *  Children are the most vulnerable road users, and they need to be taught how to be road smart.
 An important part of teaching your child road safety is to model safe behaviours yourself.
 You may refer to the attached videos on YouTube by the Singapore Road Safety Council and view them with your child.